aquestry/voasis.de/docs/nebula.md

     the first lobby will continue filling up to 5 players before the newly created lobby starts accepting players.
 - **Party System**: Allows players on a proxy to join each other via a party system.
     When they queue, they will be placed in the same game.
-    The system ensures that the party size matches the game mode's required player count.
+    The system ensures that the party size matches the game-mode's required player count.
 - **Simple Groups**: Easily define groups in the configuration.
-- **Node Management**: Automatically creates and deletes containers as needed, always using the least utilized node.
+- **Node Management**: Automatically creates and deletes containers as needed, always using the least used node.
-- **Queue Processor**: Nebula has an intelligent queue processor that manages game mode queues and preloads game mode servers efficiently.
+- **Queue Processor**: Nebula has an intelligent queue processor that manages game mode queues and preloads game mode containers efficiently.
-- **Multi-Proxy System**: A ring-based multi-proxy system that currently only synchronizes groups.
+- **Multi-Proxy System**: A ring-based multi-proxy system that currently only synchronizes groups between proxies.

 ## Requirements